Manchester City are close to completing the signing of Athletic Bilbao defender Aymeric Laporte in what would be a new club transfer record.

 It is believed that The Blues will trigger Laporte’s buyout clause of £60 million which will allow the 23-year-old to complete his move to the Premier League side.

-The 31-year-old has been out of the team since Guardiola’s arrival with increased doubt now being casted over the Belgium’s future.
+The 31-year-old has been out of the team since Guardiola’s arrival, with increased doubt now being cast over the Belgium’s future.

 What this means

-Guardiola’s men have lost just twice in all competitions this season after succumbing to defeats against Liverpool and Shakhtar Donetsk respectively, however City have become an almost unstoppable force this season following a 17 game winning run at the start of their domestic campaign.
+Guardiola’s men have lost just twice in all competitions this season after succumbing to defeats against Liverpool and Shakhtar Donetsk respectively, however City have become an almost unstoppable force, following a 17 game winning run at the start of their domestic campaign.

-Already boasting of an array of attacking talent, Laporte’s arrival will be of benefit to his new club in their defensive department having already lost Benjamin Mendy to a lengthy spell on the side-lines.
+Boasting an array of attacking talent, Laporte’s arrival will be of benefit to his new club in their defensive department, having already lost Benjamin Mendy to a lengthy spell on the side-lines.

 Can they win the Quadruple?

 Pep Guardiola has already conceded that the likelihood of his side winning all four competitions this season are, ‘virtually impossible’, but will his prediction prove to be right?

 Having already secured a place in this year’s League Cup final, the in form side now have an opportunity to win their first piece of silverware under their new manager.

 This coupled with a Champions League last 16 tie against FC Basel, a fifth round place in the FA Cup, and a seemingly unassailable lead at the summit of the Premier League table, so could they yet achieve the impossible?